-- Outstanding tuition, fee, and overtime expenses must be paid in advance, or the student must make satisfactory arrangements with the Financial Aid Leader. - 2 Previous tuition payments will be credited to the student's balance. - Because tuition fees and costs are subject to change, reentering students will be contracted according to the current tuition costs and will be required to pay any additional fees if applicable. - Pay a \$150.00 reentry fee.
+- All outstanding tuition, fees, and overtime expenses must be paid in advance or the student must make satisfactory arrangements with the Financial Aid Leader. - Previous tuition payments will be credited to the student's balance based upon the original contracted cost for the course. - If a re-enrolling student has previously used all of their excused absences provided under their original contract, the student will not receive any additional time for excused absences under the new re-enrollment contract. - Pay a \$150.00 re-entry fee and submit a new application.